pigalleg/test2/README.md

 ```
 Client will connect to aggregator's public addres (ocm-server.ing.puc.cl).
 In paralel, it monitores incoming connections from locals actuators.
 If at least one connection with actuators is enabled, client will start sending local control signals to the actuators via TCP (WIfi) and/or ZigBee.

-# Code Explanation
-In the following, I will explain briefly how the whole code for the aggretor and clients works.
-Particularly, description of principal python libraries will be provided.
-Code enabling aggergator and client monitoring is located in the library folder, wich is divided in the following structure:
-- Libraries
-  - DRManagement: contains all the energy management routines (local load monitoring and control, remote client monitoring and negociation,etc.)
-    - EnergyManagement.py
-  - Communication: manages all communication procedures between every agent in the DR architecture.
-    - linkage.py
-    - technology.py
-  - Optimization: performs optimal load allocation
-    - Model.py
-  - aggregator.py
-  - home.py